vishal-vaghasiya/interview-questions-ios/Swift.md

 ### Answer:
 API keys should NEVER be hardcoded directly inside the app
-because the app bundle can be reverse engineered.
+because the app bundle can be reverse-engineered.

 Not secure places:
 - Hardcoded strings